flax2000/esphome-find_raw_repeating-433/README.md

 this is what you use in esphome Remote Receiver

 remember to set the idle: to a value less then idle pulse 2289 like 2ms, tolerance: 60% and filter: 100us should work ok

+Update 2025
+i just added a capture all switch that lets you capture the next 1000 timings and print to the log.